The Different Types of Wood Finishes and Varnishes for Furniture

 Tool Requirements

 Decide if you’d like to use a water-based or oil-based finish.
-Make sure to use the proper application tools.
+Different types of finishing products necessitate the use of proper application tools.

 Safety and Sustainability